AndroidAtelier/nfc-hunt/README.md

 NFC Hunt
 --------
-Scavenger hunt powered by NFC tags.
+This is a scavenger hunt powered by NFC tags that we entered into the AT&T Mobile App Hackathon in Boulder.